slds-lmu/lecture_i2ml/CONTRIBUTING.md

 ## Contributing

+We are happy about new contributors.
+If you contribute something, please feel free to add your name to the [team](vignettes/team.Rmd).

 ### Git-Workflow
 - Access to the `master` branch is protected, please make your own, issue-/task-specific branch **off the  `devel` branch** to work in and do a pull request once you're done.
 - Do many **small, focused, single-issue commits** with **descriptive commit messages**: each commit message should